Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 # CS504 Data-Mechanics Project 2
 ## Narrative
-The idea of this project was to find the best way to categorize the airbnb houses based on reviews and prices.
-We dicided the best way as choosing houses with lower prices and higher review scores.
-Figure 1 and Figure 2 show the basic housing distribution on Google map and the corresponding heatmap to show the housing density in areas.
-In the project, we first calculated the correlation coefficient between prices and review scores to find if they two are independent enough to do k-means.
-Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K values to choose best K for clustering.
+The idea of this project was to categorize the airbnb houses based on reviews and prices.
+We decided the best way as choosing houses with lower prices and higher review scores.
+Figure 1 and Figure 2 show the basic housing distribution scatter plot on Google map and the corresponding heatmap to show the housing density in areas.
+At first, for statistical analysis part, we used seaborn library to plot prices distribution and review scores distribution.
+And we calculated the correlation coefficient between prices and review scores and the the correlation coefficient between prices and the number of reviews.
+For optimization and constraint satisfaction part, we need only those houses, the number of reviews of which is larger than 10 because small number of reviews is not representative.
+Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K values to choose best K to do perform kmeans based on prices and review scores.
+Next we did kmeans to cluster houses.
 Finally, we plotted each cluster according to latitudes and longtitudes on googlemap using different colors.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Scatter_Map.png" />
 <p align="center">Figure 1</p>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Heap_Map.png" />